Guide to foraging for guinea pigs

 • Gardens

-• Areas with dog fouling – avoid any areas where you visibly see fouling or areas near the sides of the roads where dogs will commonly frequent, to avoid contamination.
+• Areas with dog fouling – avoid any areas where you visibly see fouling or areas near the sides of the roads where dogs are likely to have urinated, to avoid contamination.

-• Areas treated by pesticides or herbicides – do not forage in areas that have been treated.
-Picking forage that has been treated by pesticides can be very harmful to your guinea pigs as the sprays used are often poisonous.
+• Areas treated by pesticides or herbicides – do not forage in areas that have been treated with chemicals, as feeding those affected plants can be very harmful to your guinea pigs.

-• Gloves - protection against plants that may be thorny or prickly,
+• Gloves, to protect you against plants that may be thorny or prickly.

-• Clippers or scissors - to remove the trickiest of forage and to minimize damage to the plants,
+• Clippers or scissors, to remove the trickiest of forage and minimise damage to the plants.

-The trickiest part of foraging is proper identification of plants.
-Some plants will often look very similar to one another.
-This is a crucial point as it is a very easy mistake to make.
-Picking the wrong plant can lead to poisoning for your pets.
-Old guinea pigs tend to know what is good for them while young guinea pigs are more likely to nibble at everything that is available, so be careful.
-That being said, they are plenty of common and easy-to-identify plants so don't despair!
+The trickiest part of foraging is identifying the plants.
+Some plants will often look very similar to one another, so making mistakes can be quite easy.
+Picking the wrong plant can lead to poisoning for your pets, and while older piggies are better at judging what is good or not to eat, young piggies are likely to nibble at everything they find available.
+That being said, there are plenty of common and easy-to-identify plants, so don't despair!

-For best practice and method of identification, bring along a foraging guide book or refer to the pictures in this article.
+To make your plant identification easier, bring along a foraging guidebook, use a foraging app on your phone, or refer to the pictures in this article.

 Rule #2: Only pick the best quality!

-Think of your own salad!
-If you picked leaves that you wouldn’t consider eating yourself, don’t feed it to your piggies!
-When you forage, visually inspect for any contamination.
-Avoid plants that have fungus, mildew rust, or mold or that are visibly older, meaning, they are at the stage of releasing seeds.
-Plants that reach this stage of reproduction will often be a lot more bitter to guinea pigs.
-Forage higher up the plant in order to select leaves or parts of the plant that are typically in the best condition.
-Avoid plants with any bug larvae or bug activity.
+When you forage, visually inspect the plants for any contamination.
+Avoid plants that have fungus, mildew rust, mold, bug activity, or that are visibly older (meaning that they’re at the stage of releasing seeds).
+Plants that reach this stage of reproduction will often be more bitter to guinea pigs.
+Forage higher up the plant in order to select leaves or parts of the plant that are typically in the best condition

 Rule #3: Take only what you need to respect nature and to prevent damage to the plant!

 Be reasonable and only pick what you need.
-Avoid harvesting entire plants in opposition to just a few leaves.
+Avoid harvesting entire plants and pick just a few leaves.

 foraging for guinea pigs rabbits list of plants wild herbs